Night Owl Cinematics: Former Brands

-In 2017, Aiken Chua, a The 5 Search runner-up and 987FM's YouTube channel host, joined Night Owl Cinematics and started Food King as a brand under NOC.Together with other NOC's former personalities, Dee Kosh and Ryan Tan, they would produce videos hosted recommending different food & beverages establishments and their food.
+In 2017, Aiken Chia, a The 5 Search runner-up and 987FM's YouTube channel host, joined Night Owl Cinematics and started Food King as a brand under NOC.Together with other NOC's former personalities, Dee Kosh and Ryan Tan, they would produce videos hosted recommending different food & beverages establishments and their food.
 The weekly series developed a trademark humour and was popular.
 In August 2020, Dee Kosh parted from NOC after sexual misconduct allegations surfaced, thus exited from the Food King series.
 After Sylvia Chan was alleged to have verbally abused employees and fostering a toxic workplace culture on 7 October 2021, Food King series was not updated since 8 October 2021.
 The 8 October video was dislike bombed by 10 October, with netizens being enraged at the allegations.
-Chua and Tan would eventually leave the company by end of 2021.
+Chia and Tan would eventually leave the company by end of 2021.
 On 22 June 2022, NOC posted a new Food King video.
 The video departed from offering food recommendations to the viewers, and instead presented the F&B establishment in a story format.
 On 3 September 2022, Food King announced on its social media channels its permanent closure.